finloop/data-science-notebooks/README.md

 **By going to the first link on any Wikipedia article, you'll end up on the
 [philosophy](https://en.wikipedia.org/wiki/Philosophy) article.**

+For more info on the subject go to my [dev.to article](https://dev.to/finloop/getting-to-philosophy-with-python-4nmc).

 ```python
 crawl(pool, "https://en.wikipedia.org/wiki/Data_mining", phrase="Philosophy", deep=30, n=1, verbose=True)